matejsemancik/weird-segment/README.md

 ## weird-segment

-An Arduino driver for the the unknown 7segment display with 188.8 format, that I salvaged from [this](https://mk-eshop.cz/fm-transmittery/mkf-bt36charge.html) broken BT-FM transmitter I used in car.
+An Arduino driver for the the unknown 7segment display with 188.8 format, which I salvaged from [this](https://mk-eshop.cz/fm-transmittery/mkf-bt36charge.html) broken BT-FM transmitter I used in car.

 The display has only 6 pins and it was connected to some sort of driver IC.
 The display had no part number printed on it.